tytzM17/Lokian.eth/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

--If you use the metamask extension in the browser that you opened the User Interface with "npm start" you can see all the Cryptomons owned by your account and play the game.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+You can see all the Cryptomons owned by the current metamask account and play the game.